 Following the admission interview, the new student sits an EAL assessment (made up of English, first language, Maths and Science) and baseline and target levels are generated, as well as information about ability in first language.
 An EAL profile is written and shared with all staff.
 This contains general information, needs, EAL support offered and strategies of support for subject teachers to use in class in order to meet the student’s language needs.
 Ability sets/classes are negotiated with Heads of Departments and the students are placed in them according to ability not language level.

 There is an EAL Buddy system in place: the new student is usually buddied up with a more advanced bilingual learner of the same language.
 The EAL buddy supports the new student to integrate into the new school environment, both in and outside of lessons.

-The Head of Inclusion Faculty and the Head of EMA liaise closely with the feeder primary schools in order to obtain accurate data on incoming pupils with EAL.
-If working at below grade 1, the students are assessed as they join Park View and an EAL intervention plan is put in place for them.
+In conjunction with the SEND team, the EMA team liaises closely with the feeder primary schools in order to obtain accurate data on incoming pupils with EAL.
+Subsequently, EAL focus pupils (mainly those in the UK for up to 2 years currently working below grade 1) are identified and assessed within their first two weeks and EAL intervention plans are put in place for them.

-EAL pupils who have been in the UK for up to 3 years, are entitled to 10% extra time and a bilingual dictionary/electronic translator during their exams.
+EAL pupils in the UK for up to 3 years are entitled to 10% extra time and a bilingual dictionary/electronic translator.
 Those in the UK for longer but who still use a bilingual translator/dictionary in their lessons (as their normal way of working) may also use it during their GCSEs.
-The EMA department works in close liaison with the exams officers in order for these concessions to be provided for the EAL students.
+The EMA department works in close liaison with the exams officers in order for these resources to be provided for the students.

 For any other type of internal examinations, the EMA department provides support with the differentiation of assessment papers (i.e. multilingual translations of key language) as well as training departments in doing so.
 Additional time may also be required - this is discretionary to each subject and individual student.